zyedidia/micro/runtime/help/plugins.md

 * `onAction(bufpane)`: runs when `Action` is triggered by the user, where `Action` is a bindable action (see `> help keybindings`).
-A bufpane is passed as input and the function should return a boolean defining whether the view should be relocated after this action is performed.
+A bufpane is passed as input.
+The function should return a boolean defining whether the action was successful, which is used when the action is chained with other actions (see `> help keybindings`) to determine whether the next actions in the chain should be executed or not.

 * `preAction(bufpane)`: runs immediately before `Action` is triggered by the user.
 Returns a boolean which defines whether the action should